+We have helped many couples plan the perfect wedding, starting with tips for ring choices, and we can do the same for you too!
 If you know what you want in terms of diamond shape, that helps focus your engagement ring hunt immensely.
 Every diamond is cut in a different way and different shapes cost different amounts.
 Rounds and hearts are among the most expensive where square and drops are some of the more affordable cuts.
 Think about what your lover already wears and what style gemstones they seem to like or are interested in and use that as a basis to determine what they may like.
-When you have two or three shapes in mind you will be better prepared to talk the gem experts and find the diamond that is right for that ring!
+When you have two or three shapes in mind you will be better prepared to talk to the gem experts and find the diamond that is right for that ring!

 Choose the Metal for the Band